Skip to main content

 If you run a Bridge command in a directory without bridge.yaml, Bridge returns config_not_found.
 Run bridge init first, or change into the project directory that already contains the config file.

-Bridge currently understands file://, postgres://, and postgresql:// schemes.
+Bridge currently understands file://, sqlite://, postgres://, and postgresql:// schemes.
 A value like redis://localhost will fail with invalid_uri.

 A bridge connect target must be either a full URI such as postgres://localhost:5432/mydb or a bare environment variable name such as DATABASE_URL.
 Placeholder syntax like ${DATABASE_URL} is for bridge.yaml, not for the CLI input.

-If your config references ${DATABASE_URL} and that variable is not set, Bridge fails fast with env_var_not_set rather than guessing or continuing with a partial value.
+If your config references ${DATABASE_URL} and that variable is not set, runtime commands fail fast with env_var_not_set rather than guessing or continuing with a partial value.
+During bridge connect, Bridge can still save the placeholder as unverified if it cannot verify in the current shell.

 A filesystem provider must point to an existing directory.
-If the directory does not exist, or if the path resolves outside the configured root during reads, Bridge returns a provider error.
+If the directory does not exist, bridge connect fails verification unless you pass --no-verify.
+If the path resolves outside the configured root during reads, Bridge returns a provider error.

 Configuration philosophy